redwoodjs/redwood/docs/versioned_docs/version-2.2/auth/azure.md

 ```

 #### Update const activeDirectoryClient instance
- This lets the MSAL (Microsoft Authenication Library) web side client know about our new B2C allowed authority that we defined in the .env file
+ This lets the MSAL (Microsoft Authentication Library) web side client know about our new B2C allowed authority that we defined in the .env file
 ``` jsx title="./web/App.jsx|.tsx

 const azureActiveDirectoryClient = new PublicClientApplication({